Anyone can be a farmer

 Hospital systems and foundations have provided Flex Farms to multiple community partners in their regions to provide fresh produce through organizations like food banks, schools and shelters.
 These initiatives can be scaled to drive a long-term, sustainable, low-cost solution to make nutritious food available in both rural and urban settings.

-Ready to grow and connect with fresh food like never before?
+Ready to change the way you grow food and connect with your community?

-Our team is here to make your vision a reality and will help you in dreaming the possibilities.
+Our team is here to answer your questions and make your vision a reality.